quanzab/QUANZAB-Toolify/change.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.7.0] - YYYY-MM-DD

+### Added
+- **AI Proofreader**: Implemented a new premium tool based on the project blueprint that checks text for grammatical, spelling, and style errors, providing AI-powered suggestions for improvement.

 ## [1.6.0] - YYYY-MM-DD

 ### Added